Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 👉 Best Area For Tourists | ✨ Best Historic Golden Hotels: Table Mountain Inn • The Golden Hotel • The Silk Pincushion

-Pros of Staying in Historic Golden Neighborhood:
+Pros of Staying in Historic Downtown Golden:

 - Lots of great restaurants and bars